-If you are facing domestic violence charges, you need skilled Riverside domestic violence attorneys by your side.
+If you are facing domestic violence charges, you need skilled Riverside domestic violence attorney by your side.
 At Brown & Stedman LLP, our team of defense lawyers offers decades of experience and aims to offer you the representation you deserve.

 A domestic violence case will begin with a call to law enforcement.
 Police officers will investigate the incident, gather evidence, and interview everyone involved in the situation.
 If there is evidence of domestic violence and probable cause, the police may make an arrest.
 That person will be booked, and charges may be filed against them.